section-engineering-education/engineering-education/articles/devops-pipelines-automation-with-cloud-build-and-triggers/index.md

 -  In the cloud console menu, click `Source Repositories`.
 -  Click on the button `Add repository`.
-- Select Create new repository and click Continue.
+- Select Create a new repository and click Continue.
 -  Name the repository `devops-repo`
 -  Select your current project ID from the list.
 -  Click Create.

 The image below is the redirection page having created the repository.
-Return to the Source Repositories page and refresh the repository to verify that your changes were uploaded.
+Refresh the repository to verify that your changes were uploaded.

 ![Source Repository](/engineering-education/devops-pipelines-automation-with-cloud-build-and-triggers/sourcerepo.png)

 -  Return to the Cloud console dashboard, and click `Activate Cloud Shell` in the top menu bar.